sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

     ![Picture1](./images/newrepo1.png)

     >**Note**: You can make some more changes to your repositories.
-It will send the POST request to the function app.
+It will send the PUSH request to the function app.

 13. Navigate back to your organization, and click on **settings**.